Guidelines for Events During COVID-19

-- A limited selection of AV equipment is available through the Instructional Media Center (IMC).
+- AV equipment is available through the Instructional Media Center (IMC).
 Availability may be limited, and priority goes to academic needs.
 Check with the IMC for details.

 To support safe and healthy classroom and in-person event environments, follow these guidelines: